Nursing Home Neglect

 Can I sue a nursing home for neglect?

-A successful nursing home lawsuit can provide compensation for any harm experienced and also work towards ensuring that the standard of care is improved for all residents in the facility.
+The average settlement for a nursing home neglect lawsuit is about $400,000.
+Compensation can help cover your damages and work toward ensuring that the standard of care improves for all residents in the facility.

 How do I report nursing home neglect?